Project-Kindling/-Discord-Bot-v2/README.md

-# Discord-Bot-v2
+# Kindling Bot V2

-The official Discord Bot for the Project Kindling community server
+The official Discord bot for the **Project Kindling** community server.